Was it legal for ICE to arrest young immigrant with DACA status?

 ICE spokeswoman Rose Richeson in Seattle said in a statement Tuesday that Ramirez was a "self-admitted" gang member and based on that considered a risk to public safety and taken into custody.
 On Wednesday, the Department of Homeland Security issued a statement calling Ramirez a gang member, omitting "self-admitted."

-Rosenbaum had earlier had said ICE agents didn't accuse Ramirez of gang affiliation didn't come up until Ramirez was in custody.
-He said agents pressured him to admit the gang affiliation.
+Rosenbaum had earlier said ICE agents accused Ramirez of gang affiliation after he was in custody.
+He said agents pressured Ramirez to admit the gang affiliation.

 "This is a reality for many Latino men," said Rep. Cárdenas.
 "I have serious concerns about the way Mr. Ramirez Medina is being treated."